Session activities

 You may use the C++ base code provide in a zip .
 The code already contains the Node struct and the constants shown above.
 It also generates the example tree shown above.
 You only need to write the function that compiles the paths.

-Exercise 2a - Median
+Exercise 2a

 Provide the following details after each addition from the sequence of input values: 5, 6, 7, 4, 2, 1, 11, 12, 13, 14, 15:

-• The value of the item added.
+• The value that was added.

 • Whether the added value is smaller or larger than the old median value.